You can reverse diabetes, but you have to lose a lot of weight

 He joined the Cleveland Clinic's Lifestyle Essentials program, which includes a series of six appointments to help people learn how to improve their habits.
 By changing his diet and adding in just a little exercise, he’s dropped weight and controlled his blood sugar.

-“I am down to 345, 350 right now,” Smith said.
-His blood sugar is in the normal, healthy range.
+“I am down to 345, 350 right now,” Smith said, and his blood sugar is in the normal, healthy range.

 Related: Half of Americans have diabetes or high blood sugar